 A Template Stack is an infrastructure stack source code project that is designed to be used to create multiple instances of the same thing.
 This is in contrast to singleton stacks, where a separate copy of the source code is maintained for each stack instance, and the many headed stack, where multiple environments are all included in a single stack.

-A great benefit of defining infrastructure as code is that it’s easy to replicate infrastructure.
+One of the reasons for defining infrastructure as code is to make it easy to replicate the infrastructure.
 This has a variety of uses, including:

 - Consistency - use the same stack source code to create each environment used for testing new releases of software, as well as the production environment, to ensure accurate testing,

 - Testability - when making a change to infrastructure code, provision and test an instance of it before applying the change to production environments,

 - Availability - when a system fails, provision a new instance on demand to replace it,

 - Scalability - provision additional instances of infrastructure in different locations,